clausecker/memf/README.md

 These functions are designed to be portable and self-contained.
 They should be suitable for a wide range of hosted and embedded platforms.

-This source code makes use of the library functions `memcpy`, `fread`, and `fwrite`, the latter two are only required if you plan to use the functions `freadf` and `fwritef`.
+This source code makes use of the library functions `memcpy`, `memset`, `strtoul`, `fread`, and `fwrite`, the latter two are only required if you plan to use the functions `freadf` and `fwritef`.
 The code does not use any C99 language constructs but assumes the presence of a header `stdint.h` providing the types `uint8_t`, `uint16_t`, `uint32_t`, and `uint64_t` with the semantics specified by ISO 9899:1999§7.18.1.1.
 If your platform does not provide these types, you can try to make them yourself.
 That should be possible unless your platform is really weird.
 You can remove support for `uint64_t` by removing the line

     case 'l': process(64); break;